daostack/arc.js_legacy/README.md

 ### Create a new DAO with a non-default DaoCreator scheme.

-You can create a DAO using an alternative `DaoCreator` scheme by passing its address for `daoCreatorScheme`.
+Create a DAO using an alternative `DaoCreator` scheme by passing its address for `daoCreatorScheme`.
 The alternative scheme must implement the same interface as the Arc `DaoCreator` contract.

 ```javascript
 const newDao = await DAO.new({